alter/get_last_ubuntu_kernel/README.md

 # get_last_ubuntu_kernel
 ## Description
 Ruby script for getting last ubuntu kernel
-It won't install kernel for you, it only downloads necessary files and gives you instructions how to setup it.
+It installs kernel ONLY if you choose option --install, by default it only downloads necessary files and gives you instructions how to setup it.

 ## Dependencies installation
 run 'bundle' command